Looking at the chess pieces I often wondered why they have such specific names. And if you are thinking the same then you are at the right place.

 Interested to know how the pawns move?
 Then I highly recommend you to check out my article about how do pawns move in chess here.

 So this was all about how all the chess pieces were named.
-Hope you enjoyed reading this post as much I liked sharing this with you.
+Hope you enjoyed reading this post as much as I liked sharing this with you.

 Chess is definitely an interesting game and its evolution is also very interesting.
 And I highly suggest giving it a try if you haven’t already.